rumaisanaveed/emoji-vault/README.md

 ## 📖 Introduction

-Ever needed to search for the perfect emoji but got lost in countless platforms?
-Emoji Vault allows users to easily search for emojis, view a list of different emoji options, and copy their desired emoji directly to the clipboard in just a click!
+Ever needed to search for the perfect emoji but got lost in countless platforms? **Emoji Vault** allows users to easily search for emojis, view a list of options, and copy their desired emoji directly to the clipboard in just a click!

 👉 **Live Project**: [Emoji Vault](https://emoji-vault.vercel.app)